 While it is possible to use WAL mode without shared memory, this would prevent concurrent access, so it would not help here.

-Currently, there is no VFS that implements this.
+Currently, there is no VFS that implements WAL mode directly [2].
 It would also not help currently, since:

 - IndexedDB requires an exclusive lock on an object store for any write, so concurrent read + write access would still not be possible.

-- OPFS sync access handle APIs currently exclusively lock the file for read or write access, also making concurrent read + write access impossible.
+- With the exception of the %%readwrite-unsafe%% mode available since Chrome 121+, OFPS sync access handle APIs exclusively lock the file for read or write access, also making concurrent read + write access impossible.

 - OPFS asynchronous APIs have significantly worse performance, negating the gains from getting concurrency.

-In the future, when the proposed [.inline-code-snippet]readwrite-unsafe[.inline-code-snippet] mode is available, an implementation supporting WAL mode could be great.
+In the future, an implementation supporting WAL mode using %%readwrite-unsafe%% would be a great addition.

 Performance tweaks